osamabinabsar/osamabinabsar/README.md

 | SIEM Implementation and Log analysis                          | Hands-on experience configuring and analyzing logs using Splunk and ELK Stack.
 | Web Application Security	                                    | Explored OWASP Top 10 vulnerabilities through projects like OWASP Juice Shop and other hands-on challenges.
 | Penetration Testing	            |   Conducted assessments using Metasploit, Burp Suite, and manual techniques.
-| Vulnerability Management	  |  Experience in scanning and remediating vulnerabilities using Nmap and Nessus.
+| Vulnerability Management	  |  Experience in scanning and remediating vulnerabilities using Nmap and Nessus and Greenbone.